Frances Moore Lappé: Recognition

 Historian Howard Zinn wrote: "A small number of people in every generation are forerunners, in thought, action, spirit, who swerve past the barriers of greed and power to hold a torch high for the rest of us.
 Lappé is one of those."
 The Washington Post says: "Some of the twentieth century's most vibrant activist thinkers have been American women – Margaret Mead, Jeannette Rankin, Barbara Ward, Dorothy Day – who took it upon themselves to pump life into basic truths.
 Frances Moore Lappé is among them."

 In 2008, she was honored by the James Beard Foundation as the Humanitarian of the Year.
 In the same year, Gourmet Magazine named Lappé among 25 people (including Thomas Jefferson, Upton Sinclair, and Julia Child), whose work has changed the way America eats.
 Diet for a Small Planet was selected as one of 75 Books by Women Whose Words Have Changed the World by members of the Women's National Book Association in observance of its 75th anniversary.

-Lappé has received 19 honorary doctorates from distinguished institutions, including the University of Michigan, Kenyon College, Allegheny College, Lewis and Clark College, Grinnell College and University of San Francisco.
+Lappé has received 20 honorary doctorates from distinguished institutions, including the University of Michigan, Kenyon College, Allegheny College, Lewis and Clark College, Grinnell College and University of San Francisco.
 In 1987 in Sweden, Lappé became the fourth American to receive the Right Livelihood Award.
 In 2003, she received the Rachel Carson Award from the National Nutritional Foods Association.
 She was selected as one of twelve living "women whose words have changed the world" by the Women's National Book Association.

-Family
+Personal life

 Lappé's son, Anthony, is a New York City-based, award-winning media producer (Invisible Hand Media), whose work has appeared on Vice.com and the History Channel.
 Her daughter, Anna, who lives in Berkeley, California, is the author of Grub and Diet for a Hot Planet.
-She leads Real Food Media.
+She is the executive director of Global Alliance for the Future of Food.